bholloway/gulp-sass-alt/README.md

 Infer library paths from the `base` paths in the input stream in preparation for `transpile`.

+Any arguments given are treated as explicit paths and are added as-is to the library list.

 Outputs a stream of the same files.

+@param `{...string|Array}` Any number of explicit library path strings or arrays thereof.

-@returns `{stream.Through}` A through stream that performs the operation of a gulp stream
+@returns `{stream.Through}` A through stream that performs the operation of a gulp stream.

 ### `.transpile([outputStyle])`